 Total distance: 12.5 miles for a continuous hike of both trails; multiple options exist for shorter hikes

 Hiking time: 1.5 hours to 2 days

-Trail conditions: Overgrown in summer, rutted along sections used by illegal ATV riding
+Trail conditions: Overgrown in summer, rutted along sections used by illegal ATV use

 Blazes: Symmes Creek Trail: white diamond with orange dot, Morgan Sisters Trail: white diamond with yellow dot, connector trails: white diamond with red dot

-Water: None along trail.
+Water: None provided along trail.
 Water must be carried, cached or treated.

 Highlights: Large timber in a remote section of Wayne National Forest, large rock outcroppings along Symmes Creek, abundant wildlife

 Contact info: Wayne National Forest – Ironton Ranger District, phone: 740-534-6500